periode/thesis/outline/programming_languages.md

 ### computer beauty

 whether or not the computer understands is not an aesthetic problem, but an engineering problem. **BUT** there are beauties in engineering

+however, one would argue that a beauty for the computer is [data locality](https://gameprogrammingpatterns.com/data-locality.html), due to the very practical issue of data access (and subsequent caching)

 ### a discussion of "idiomatic"